The Fragility of Sparsity: Testing sparsity

-The statistic $\mathcal{F}$ is the numerator of the homoskedastic $F$ statistic.
+The statistic $\mathcal{F}$ is the numerator of the homoskedastic $F$-statistic.
 While the $F$-statistic critical values are only valid under homoskedasticity, we can leverage the fact that when $p\to\infty$, as is the case under our asymptotics, $\mathcal{F}$ is asymptotically normal after centering and scaling to derive a critical value that is robust to heteroskedasticity.
-Furthermore, if we have an estimator $\hat{\alpha}$ such that $Y-X\hat{\alpha}$ approximates the residuals $(I-P_{\mathcal{S}^{*}})Y$ from the infeasible short regression sufficiently well, we can replace the infeasible sum of squared residuals $\yy'(I-P_{\mathcal{S}^{*}})\yy$ in $\mathcal{F}$ by $\norm{Y-X\hat{\alpha}}_{2}^{2}$ to derive a feasible version of this test.
-The next lemma derives the exact conditions for these two results.
-We then show that the lasso or post-lasso estimators satisfy the conditions on $\hat{\alpha}$.
+Furthermore, if we have an estimator $\hat{\alpha}$ such that $\yy-X\hat{\alpha}$ approximates the residuals $(I-P_{\mathcal{S}^{*}})\yy$ from the infeasible short regression sufficiently well, we can replace the infeasible sum of squared residuals $\yy'(I-P_{\mathcal{S}^{*}})\yy$ in $\mathcal{F}$ by $\norm{\yy-X\hat{\alpha}}_{2}^{2}$ to derive a feasible version of this test.
+Finally, it turns out that weakening exact sparsity to approximate sparsity in the sense of \Cref{assumption:approx_sparsity} does not impact the null rejection probability of the test in large samples.
+The next lemma formalizes these arguments.